nukleros/operator-builder/README.md

 The following fields in the `spec` are optional:

-- `clusterScoped`: If your workload includes cluster-scoped resources like namespaces, this will need to be `true`.
+- `api.clusterScoped`: If your workload includes cluster-scoped resources like namespaces, this will need to be `true`.
 The default is `false`.
 - `companionCLIRootcmd`: If you wish to generate source code for a companion CLI for your operator, include this field.
 We recommend you do.
 Your end users